zephyrproject-rtos/zephyr/boards/nxp/mimxrt1170_evk/doc/index.rst

 ----------------

 Known limitations with LinkServer and these boards include:
-- ``west debug`` does not yet work correctly, and the application image is not properly written to the memory.  `NXP MCUXpresso for Visual Studio Code`_ can be used to debug Zephyr applications with LinkServer.
 - ``west flash`` will not write images to non-flash locations.
 The flash command only works when all data in the image is written to flash memory regions.